gar1t/gage-save/tests/lib-run-util.md

     ...     run_dir="/run_dir",
     ...     name="def")

-`run_attr()` provides access to a limited number of run attributes.
+`run_attr()` provides access to core run attributes.
 These are considered publicly accessible attributes.
 In one case, `dir`, which maps to `run_dir`, the attribute is renamed.

     >>> run_attr(run, "id")
     'abc'